itucsdb1936/itucsdb1936/docs/source/user/member1.rst

 			  :alt: map to buried treasure
 			  :align: center

-			  A technology package can be be updated the form.
+			  A technology package can be be updated using the form.

 Extra Features
 ~~~~~~~~~~~~~~